Darthhenny/biol217/Day_3_questions.md

 ![image](./images/Bandage_day3.png)

-The Pictures shows our contig.
-Colour is chosen according to the binning, the length is the length of the sequence, and loops represent k-merks with multiple continuing options.
+The Pictures shows our contigs.
+Colour is chosen according to assumed genomes, the length is the length of the sequence, and loops represent k-merks with multiple continuing options.
 Alot of the smaller fragments cant be assigned to contigs
 # 2.
  ## What is N50?
  N50 is the contig length, where at least 50% of the contigs are equal or longer.